 Anyway, if the atmosphere proves to be too toxic, it’s time to find a new job.

 If you can’t love what you do and you can’t do what you love outside of your job, it’s time to quit.
 There’s no point in messing up your work-life balance for a job you hate.
 That’s a recipe for stress, depression, and burnouts.

 Ask your boss for midday workouts.
 Research published in the Harvard Business Review shows that exercise is an asset to not only your work but to work-life balance as a whole.

 Saint Leo University assistant professor of Management Russell Clayton found a correlation between physical activity and navigating the intersection of work and home.
 If you exercise regularly, you’re less likely to feel a conflict between your working life and your home life.

 When you exercise, you release some of your pent-up stress.
 And the less stress you feel, the more enjoyable you’ll find your office or your kitchen.

 You'll also boost your self-efficacy, the confidence you have that you can get things done.
 Folks with high self-efficacy are more likely to face the various tasks to be met in the day as challenges to be mastered.
 As one of Clayton’s interview subjects told him, “an hour of exercise creates a feeling that lasts well beyond that hour spent at the gym.”

 There you have it: 11 tips to attain and maintain a solid work-life balance.
 In the end it’s all up to you.
 Maybe you feel like buckling down for months on end.
-Or maybe you feel like spending all of your time with friends and family.
+Or maybe want to spend all of your time with friends and family.
 No matter what you do, determine what’s important to you and make sure you enjoy what matters the most.
-No matter what your priorities are, you should consider remote working Not only could you work closer to home, you could also meet inspiring people or work with creative startups.
+No matter what your priorities are, you should consider remote working.
+Not only could you work closer to home, you could also meet inspiring people or work with creative startups.
 Come and try for yourself.